MockingbirdME/game_md/Dev's D20 version/core rules.md

 ## Combat Traits
 ### Ambusher, Backstab
-The character gains an ambush damage bonus that they can apply to one eligible attack each turn, the damage bonus is equal 3; once a character has applied ambush bonus damage they cannot do so again until their next turn.
+The character gains an ambush damage bonus that they can apply to eligible attacks, the damage bonus is equal 3; once a character has applied ambush bonus damage they cannot apply it to that target again until their next turn.
 Additionally the character may apply their ambush bonus when making a melee attack against a flat footed foe.
 ### Ambusher, Sneak Attack
 **Requirements:** Backstab Ambusher
 _Advanced_ The character may apply their ambush bonus when making a melee attack against a flat footed or surprised foe.